zenstackhq/zenstack-docs/docs/the-complete-guide/index.md

 ## Organization

 ZenStack consists of several layers of functionalities, each depends on the previous one.
-These layers are explained in details in the following three parts.
+These layers are explained in details in the following four parts.
+In each part, we'll add more functionalities to our Todo app, and eventually finish it by the end of the guide.

 ### Part I: Supercharged Prisma ORM